 Feeling like waves of work come at you all the time?
 Learn to surf through your day with these productivity tips.

 This summer felt like the best of two worlds.
 My work as a Productivity Coach was in high demand.
-Then a side gig opened up.
-Gnome Surf needed surf instructors for their program.
-This organization works with children and adults and teaches them to surf and get out in the water.
-Their specialty is working with children who are neurodiverse, but they work will all kinds of kids and adults.
+Then a side gig opened up as a surf instructor.
+Just for fun!
+It allowed me to work with children and adults and teach them to surf and get out in the water.

 The kids I worked with this summer were phenomenal.
 They had great experiences that I’d love to share because I think they apply to business and work.